WebDevGev/WebDevGev/README.md

-### Hello world 😊
+## Hello world 😊

+I'm Gevorg.
+I'm a full stack web developer.
-Here you can find some of my training projects, key skills, soft and hard skills, in general everything that in my opinion  represents me as a developer.
+Here you can find some of my training projects, soft and hard skills, in general everything that in my opinion  represents me as a developer.

 # My Projects